-Previously, the USGS received internal funding to collect cyanotoxins at two USGS continuous monitoring stations in the Delta (Jersey Point (JPT) and Decker (DEC), Figure 2).
+In the fall of 2019, the USGS received internal funding to collect cyanotoxins at two USGS continuous monitoring stations in the Delta (Jersey Point (JPT) and Decker (DEC), Figure 2).
 Then in 2020 the Delta Regional Monitoring Program (DRMP) funded the collection of samples for cyanotoxin analyses at four additional stations: two run by the USGS and two run by DWR (Figure 2).
 With the internal USGS and DRMP funding in 2020-2021 USGS was able to monitor cyanotoxins in 6 sites, however, both these funding sources expire in early 2022.
 Fortunately, in 2021 the USGS received funding from the Delta Science Program (DSP) to continue cyanotoxin collection at 5 of these sites.
 This funding will begin in Spring 2022, but funding was not sufficient enough to cover all previous 6 sites.
-Without additional funding, cyanotoxins will have to be dropped from one of the monitoring stations.
-The USGS was also previously funded to collect cyanotoxins during the high-frequency mapping surveys (Figure 1), but this funding also expires in December 2021.
+Without additional funding, cyanotoxins will have to be dropped from one of the monitoring stations - Middle River (MDM).